encryption-alliance/unified-vault-format/file name encryption/AES-SIV-512-B64URL.md

 ```

 > [!NOTE]
-> Due to the nature of hierarchical data structures, travering file trees is an inherently top-down process, allowing the use of one-way hash functions.
+> Due to the nature of hierarchical data structures, traversing file trees is an inherently top-down process, allowing the use of one-way hash functions.

 > [!TIP]
 > Splitting the `dirIdString` into a path like `d/AB/CDEFGHIJKLMNOPQRSTUVWXYZ234567` is inspired by Cryptomator's former vault formats and serves two purposes: